pmusau17/rtreach/src/notes.md

 ### Notes:

 - What is the input when the non-linear pendulum model is used?
 I don't see an input for the linear model its the feedback controller KX with K derived from solving the LMI problem.
 How does this tool incorporate inputs in general.
 I don't see any framework for that as of yet.
 Currently the [face_lift.c](face_lift.c) computes derivatives simply as a function of the state.
-   - Best answer as of now: The answer to that question is not contained in this repo. [non-linear model with input](https://github.com/trhoangdung/starl/blob/drreach/drreach/src/main/java/tran/lib/drreach/drreachDynamics/Simplified_Quadcopter.java)
+   - Best answer as of now: The answer to that question is not contained in this repo.
+[Here is an example](https://github.com/trhoangdung/starl/blob/drreach/drreach/src/main/java/tran/lib/drreach/drreachDynamics/Simplified_Quadcopter.java)
 - When you assign a struct to another one and there aren't any fields allocated by new, you make a simple copy.
 This is the case when you have two HyperRectangle